 Hermit crabs and snails have similar habitats in the wild.
-As a result, you might be wondering whether you can keep them as pets in the same enclosure.
+As a result, you may be wondering whether you can keep them as pets in the same enclosure.

-There have been instances where hermit crabs kill snails for their shells, so you must provide a suitable environment for both creatures to live harmoniously.
+There have been instances where hermit crabs kill snails for their shells, so you must provide a suitable environment for them to live harmoniously.

 Can Snails Live with Hermit Crabs?

-Hermit crabs and snails have a symbiotic relationship in the wild.
-This means they interact with each other for mutual benefit.
+Hermit crabs and snails have a symbiotic relationship in the wild, which means they interact with each other for mutual benefit.

-Specifically, hermit crabs use snail shells to live in when they outgrow the ones they’re using.
-Snails aren’t affected by this – hermit crabs use discarded shells once they’ve outgrown their original home.
+Specifically, hermit crabs use snail shells to live in when they outgrow their shells.
+Snails aren’t affected because hermit crabs use discarded shells once they’ve outgrown their original home.

 Because hermit crabs also have coiled abdomens, their bodies become asymmetrical, allowing them to fit inside.
-They also grip the inside of the shell with special gripping pads that appear on their limbs.
+They also grip the inside of the shell with special gripping pads on their limbs.

-Land hermit crabs frequently use the discarded shells of West Indian Topshell snails, which they’re dependent on for safety.
+Land hermit crabs frequently use the discarded shells of West Indian Topshell snails, which they depend on for safety.
 Sea snail shells are also an essential source of protection.
-As soon as they find one that fits, they tuck themselves inside until they need to find a new one.

-Unfortunately, captive hermit crabs behave differently because they’re not in their natural habitats.
-This means that there’s the possibility for conflict if hermit crabs don’t have enough to eat or large shells to move into.
+Unfortunately, captive hermit crabs behave differently because they’re not in their natural habitat, so there’s the possibility of conflict if hermit crabs lack food or large shells to move into.

 Do Snails and Hermit Crabs Get Along?

 In the wild, snails and hermit crabs get along well.
 As mentioned, they have a mutually beneficial symbiotic relationship.
-However, problems arise in captivity when there aren’t enough:
+However, problems arise in captivity when there isn’t enough:

 - Shell availability

-- Hiding spots for snails to use as refuge
+- Hiding spots for snails to take refuge

 In this instance, snails are likely to feel threatened by hermit crabs, who’ll kill them for their shells or food in extreme circumstances.

-- Providing plenty of hiding spaces, such as plants and wooden accessories
+- Providing lots of hiding spaces, such as plants and wooden accessories

 - Providing a variety of shells that look different from your snails’ shells to prevent conflict

-Without these things, your hermit crabs are unlikely to coexist in peace with your snails, paving the way for conflict.
+Without them, hermit crabs are unlikely to coexist peacefully with snails, paving the way for confrontation.

 Do Hermit Crabs Eat Snails?